top of page

 Queen Matilda - la Reine Mathilde - must have been very proud of her husband to create such an enormous piece of intricate work!
 Below is a section of the tapestry.

 Important news!
-The President of France, Emmanuel Macron, has promised to lend the tapestry to the United Kingdom in the near future!
+The President of France, Emmanuel Macron, promised to lend the tapestry to the United Kingdom but this has not yet happened.

 The Story